kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/04_Making_It_React.md

     h3 {
         +"Videos to watch"
     }
-    child(videoList)
+    VideoList()

     h3 {
         +"Videos watched"
     }
-    child(videoList)
+    VideoList()
 }
 // . . .
 ```

 Of course, this has one big problem.
-The `app` component has no control over the content that is shown by the `videoList` component.
+The `App` component has no control over the content that is shown by the `VideoList` component.
 It is hard-coded, so we see the same list twice.

 Instead, we need a mechanism to pass the list *into the component*.

 ### Adding props

-To properly reuse our `videoList` component, we need to be able to fill it with different types of content.
+To properly reuse our `VideoList` component, we need to be able to fill it with different types of content.
 To do so, we need to be able to pass the list of items as an attribute to the component.
 In React, these attributes are called _props_.

-The magic behind react is that when the props of a component change in React, the framework automatically takes care of re-rendering the component.
+The magic behind React is that when the props of a component change, the framework automatically takes care of re-rendering the component.

-For our `videoList`, we want to add a prop containing the list of videos to be shown.
+For our `VideoList`, we want to add a prop containing the list of videos to be shown.
-To do so, let's define an `external interface` that holds all the props which can be passed to a `videoList` component.
+To do so, let's define an `external interface` that holds all the props which can be passed to a `VideoList` component.

 Add the following definition to your `VideoList.kt` file: